 Debow’s parents were ambivalent when she dropped out of NYU to focus on building her company.
 Like many in attendance, Debow brought her parents on board once they witnessed her success.

-“If I go to school, I will waste my time,” said Ali Rastegar, 20, who dropped out of UC Berkeley to run his company, Stealth.
-Rastegar’s mother, an immigrant from Iran who joined him at the event, said meeting all the other dropouts has made her feel better about her son’s decision.
+“If I go to school, I will waste my time,” said Ali Rastegar, 20, who dropped out of UC Berkeley to run his company, FairSentry.
+Rastegar’s mother, an immigrant from Iran who joined him at the event, said meeting the other dropouts made her feel better about her son’s decision.

 “I trust him,” she said.

-Max Mullen, who co-founded Instacart, gave the longest speech of anyone before he was bombarded by Zoomers in hoodies, vests or gowns as they practically begged for his advice.
-Mullen reiterated the common themes: that time is to be spent well; dreams are good; people who doubt you should be ignored; victory requires patience; you are only as good as the people you surround yourself with; and the best learning is done on the job rather than in the classroom.
+Max Mullen, who cofounded Instacart, gave the night’s longest speech before being bombarded by Zoomers in hoodies, vests, or gowns as they begged for his advice.
+Mullen reiterated the common themes: time is to be spent well, dreams are good, people who doubt you should be ignored, victory requires patience, you are only as good as the people with whom you surround yourself, and the best learning happens on the job rather than in the classroom.

 “Be all in on your best idea,” said Mullen, who graduated from college but supports enterprising dropouts.